civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph 32(5)(c) of the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act` is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador, in** Yukon and **in** the Northwest Territories, the Supreme Court;
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, in Yukon and in the Northwest Territories, the Supreme Court;

   **(2)** Subsection 32(5) of the Act is amended by adding "and" at the end of paragraph (d) and by repealing paragraph (e).

-### Crimes Against Humanity and War Crimes Act
+### Canada Shipping Act, 2001

 ### Section 137

-Subsection 9(3) of the French version of the `Crimes Against Humanity and War Crimes Act` is replaced by the following:
+The definition **Canadian maritime document** in section 2 of the English version of the `Canada Shipping Act, 2001` is replaced by the following:

-**(3)** Les poursuites à l'égard des infractions visées aux articles 4 à 7 de la présente loi ou à l'article 354 ou au paragraphe **462.31(1)** du `Code criminel` à l'égard de biens ou de leur produit qui ont été obtenus ou qui proviennent directement ou indirectement de la perpétration d'une infraction prévue à la présente loi sont subordonnées au consentement personnel écrit du procureur général du Canada ou du sous-procureur général du Canada et sont menées par le procureur général du Canada ou en son nom.

-> **Explanatory Note**:
-> *This amendment corrects an incorrect cross-reference in the French version of the `Crimes Against Humanity and War Crimes Act`.
-The English version refers correctly to subsection 462.31(1) of the `Criminal Code` whereas the French version refers to subsection 462.23(1), which does not exist.*
-> *Existing Text*:
-> > No proceedings for an offence under any of sections 4 to 7 of this Act, or under section 354 or subsection 462.31(1) of the `Criminal Code` in relation to property or proceeds obtained or derived directly or indirectly as a result of the commission of an offence under this Act, may be commenced without the personal consent in writing of the Attorney General or Deputy Attorney General of Canada, and those proceedings may be conducted only by the Attorney General of Canada or counsel acting on their behalf.

-### Canada Shipping Act, 2001
+**Canadian maritime document** means a licence, permit, certificate or other document that is issued by the Minister of Transport under Part 1 (General), 3 (Personnel), 4 (Safety), 9 (Pollution Prevention — Department of Transport) or 11 (Enforcement — Department of Transport) and establishes that the person to whom or vessel to which it is issued has met requirements under that Part. (**document maritime canadien**)

 ### Section 138

-The definition **Canadian maritime document** in section 2 of the English version of the `Canada Shipping Act, 2001` is replaced by the following:

-**Canadian maritime document** means a licence, permit, certificate or other document that is issued by the Minister of Transport under Part 1 (General), 3 (Personnel), 4 (Safety), 9 (Pollution Prevention — Department of Transport) or 11 (Enforcement — Department of Transport) **and establishes** that the person to whom or vessel to which it is issued has met requirements under that Part. (**document maritime canadien**)

-> **Explanatory Note**:
-> *This amendment corrects a discrepancy between the English and French versions by replacing "to verify" with "and establishes" in the English version of the definition "Canadian maritime document".
-The French version expresses the legislator's intent because the Minister of Transport may not issue a document referred to in that definition before verifying that the requirements for its issuance have been met.*
-> *Existing Text*:
-> > **Canadian maritime document** means a licence, permit, certificate or other document that is issued by the Minister of Transport under Part 1 (General), 3 (Personnel), 4 (Safety), 9 (Pollution Prevention — Department of Transport) or 11 (Enforcement — Department of Transport) to verify that the person to whom or vessel to which it is issued has met requirements under that Part. (**document maritime canadien**)

-### Section 139

 Section 264 of the Act is replaced by the following:

 ### Section 264

-If there is no judge having jurisdiction in respect of writs of certiorari resident at or near the place where a conviction or an order is made, in Ontario, a judge of the Superior Court of Justice, in Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, a judge of the Supreme Court or, in New Brunswick, Manitoba, Saskatchewan or Alberta, a judge of the Court of **King's** Bench has power to hear and determine an application for a stay of proceedings on the conviction or order.
+If there is no judge having jurisdiction in respect of writs of certiorari resident at or near the place where a conviction or an order is made, in Ontario, a judge of the Superior Court of Justice, in Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, a judge of the Supreme Court or, in New Brunswick, Manitoba, Saskatchewan or Alberta, a judge of the Court of King's Bench has power to hear and determine an application for a stay of proceedings on the conviction or order.

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*
-> *Existing Text*:
-> > If there is no judge having jurisdiction in respect of writs of certiorari resident at or near the place where a conviction or an order is made, in Ontario, a judge of the Ontario Superior Court of Justice, in Nova Scotia, British Columbia and Prince Edward Island, a judge of the Supreme Court, in Newfoundland and Labrador, a judge of the Trial Division of the Supreme Court, or, in New Brunswick, Manitoba, Saskatchewan or Alberta, a judge of the Court of Queen's Bench has power to hear and determine an application for a stay of proceedings on the conviction or order.

 ### Pest Control Products Act

-### Section 140
+### Section 139

   **(1)** Paragraph (a) of the definition **étiquette** in subsection 2(1) of the French version of the `Pest Control Products Act` is replaced by the following:

-    qui sont placés ou à placer sur ou dans un emballage ou sur un produit antiparasitaire **ou** qui les accompagnent ou sont destinés à les accompagner;
+    qui sont placés ou à placer sur ou dans un emballage ou sur un produit antiparasitaire ou qui les accompagnent ou sont destinés à les accompagner;

   **(2)** Subsection 2(1) of the Act is amended by adding the following in alphabetical order:

     **Canada Agricultural Review Tribunal** means the Canada Agricultural Review Tribunal continued by subsection 27(1) of the `Agriculture and Agri-Food Administrative Monetary Penalties Act`. (**Tribunal de révision agricole du Canada**)

+### Section 140

+Subsection 48(3) of the Act is replaced by the following:

+**(3)** An inspector and any person accompanying them may enter and pass through private property, other than a dwelling-place on that property, in order to gain entry to a place referred to in paragraph (1)(a).

 ### Section 141

-Subsection 48(3) of the Act is replaced by the following:

-**(3)** An inspector and any person accompanying them may enter and pass through private property, other than a **dwelling-place** on that property, in order to gain entry to a place referred to in paragraph (1)(a).

-> **Explanatory Note**:
-> *This amendment replaces "dwelling house" with "dwelling-place" for internal consistency within the Act.*
-> *Existing Text*:
-> > An inspector and any person accompanying them may enter and pass through private property, other than a dwelling house on that property, in order to gain entry to a place referred to in paragraph (1)(a).

-### Section 142

   **(1)** Subsection 53.2(1) of the Act is replaced by the following:

 ### Section 53.2

-      **(1)** Subject to subsection 55(1), if proceedings are instituted in relation to a pest control product or other thing seized under this Act, its owner or the person having possession, care or control of it at the time of its seizure may apply, in the case of a violation, to the **Canada Agricultural** Review Tribunal or, in the case of an offence, to the court before which the proceedings are being held, for an order that the thing be returned.
+      **(1)** Subject to subsection 55(1), if proceedings are instituted in relation to a pest control product or other thing seized under this Act, its owner or the person having possession, care or control of it at the time of its seizure may apply, in the case of a violation, to the Canada Agricultural Review Tribunal or, in the case of an offence, to the court before which the proceedings are being held, for an order that the thing be returned.

   **(2)** Subsection 53.2(2) of the English version of the Act is replaced by the following:

-    **(2)** If the **Canada Agricultural** Review Tribunal or court, as the case may be, is satisfied that sufficient evidence exists or may reasonably be obtained without the continued detention of the pest control product or other thing, the Tribunal or court may order it to be returned to the applicant, subject to any conditions the Tribunal or court may impose to ensure that it is preserved for any purpose for which it may subsequently be required.
+    **(2)** If the Canada Agricultural Review Tribunal or court, as the case may be, is satisfied that sufficient evidence exists or may reasonably be obtained without the continued detention of the pest control product or other thing, the Tribunal or court may order it to be returned to the applicant, subject to any conditions the Tribunal or court may impose to ensure that it is preserved for any purpose for which it may subsequently be required.

-### Section 143
+### Section 142

 Subsection 55(2) of the Act is replaced by the following:

-**(2)** If the **Canada Agricultural** Review Tribunal decides that a person has committed a violation, or if an offender is convicted of an offence under this Act, the Tribunal or the court, as the case may be, may, in addition to imposing a penalty or punishment, order that the pest control product or other thing that was involved in the violation or offence be forfeited to **His** Majesty in right of Canada, regardless of whether the product or thing was seized under this Act or not.
+**(2)** If the Canada Agricultural Review Tribunal decides that a person has committed a violation, or if an offender is convicted of an offence under this Act, the Tribunal or the court, as the case may be, may, in addition to imposing a penalty or punishment, order that the pest control product or other thing that was involved in the violation or offence be forfeited to His Majesty in right of Canada, regardless of whether the product or thing was seized under this Act or not.

-> **Explanatory Note**:
-> *This amendment to the English version is necessary in order to reflect the name change of the Review Tribunal.*
-> *Existing Text*:
-> > If the Review Tribunal, continued by subsection 27(1) of the `Agriculture and Agri-Food Administrative Monetary Penalties Act`, decides that a person has committed a violation, or if an offender is convicted of an offence under this Act, the Tribunal or the court, as the case may be, may, in addition to imposing a penalty or punishment, order that the pest control product or other thing that was involved in the violation or offence be forfeited to Her Majesty in right of Canada, regardless of whether the product or thing was seized under this Act or not.

 ### International Interests in Mobile Equipment (aircraft equipment) Act

+### Section 143

+Article 30(3)(b) of Schedule 1 to the French version of the `International Interests in Mobile Equipment (aircraft equipment) Act` is replaced by the following:

+à toute règle de procédure relative à l'exercice de droits sur des biens soumis au contrôle ou à la surveillance de l'administrateur d'insolvabilité.

 ### Section 144

-Article 30(3)(b) of Schedule 1 to the French version of the `International Interests in Mobile Equipment (aircraft equipment) Act` is replaced by the following:

-à toute règle de procédure relative à l'exercice **de** droits **sur des biens** soumis au contrôle ou à la surveillance de l'administrateur d'insolvabilité.

-> **Explanatory Note**:
-> *This amendment corrects the French version of the `International Interests in Mobile Equipment (aircraft equipment) Act` to reflect the changes made to the Convention on International Interests in Mobile Equipment, which is set out in Schedule 1 to that Act.*
-> *Existing Text*:
-> > Aucune disposition du présent article ne porte atteinte :
-> >
-> > à toute règle de procédure relative à l'exercice des droits de propriété soumis au contrôle ou à la surveillance de l'administrateur d'insolvabilité.

-### Section 145

 Article 51(6) of Schedule 1 to the French version of the Act is replaced by the following:

-**6** **L'article 45 *bis* de** la présente Convention ne s'applique à un tel Protocole que si celui-ci le prévoit expressément.
+**6** L'article 45 *bis* de la présente Convention ne s'applique à un tel Protocole que si celui-ci le prévoit expressément.

-> **Explanatory Note**:
-> *This amendment corrects the French version of the `International Interests in Mobile Equipment (aircraft equipment) Act` to reflect the changes made to the Convention on International Interests in Mobile Equipment, which is set out in Schedule 1 to that Act.*
-> *Existing Text*:
-> > L'Annexe à la présente Convention ne s'applique à un tel Protocole que si celui-ci le prévoit expressément.

 ### Civil Marriage Act

-### Section 146
+### Section 145

   **(1)** Paragraph 6(c) of the `Civil Marriage Act` is replaced by the following:

-    for Nova Scotia, British Columbia, **Prince Edward Island** and **Newfoundland and Labrador**, the Supreme Court of the province;
+    for Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court of the province;

   **(2)** Section 6 of the Act is amended by adding "and" at the end of paragraph (d) and by repealing paragraph (e).

 ### Canada Not-for-profit Corporations Act

-### Section 147
+### Section 146

   **(1)** Paragraph (a) of the definition **court** in subsection 2(1) of the `Canada Not-for-profit Corporations Act` is repealed.

   **(2)** Paragraph (c) of the definition **court** in subsection 2(1) of the Act is replaced by the following:

-    in Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Supreme Court of the province;
+    in Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court of the province;

 ### Protection of Residential Mortgage or Hypothecary Insurance Act

-### Section 148
+### Section 147

   **(1)** Paragraph (c) of the definition **court** in section 2 of the `Protection of Residential Mortgage or Hypothecary Insurance Act` is replaced by the following:

-    in Nova Scotia, British Columbia, **Prince Edward Island** and **Newfoundland and Labrador**, the Supreme Court of the province;
+    in Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court of the province;

   **(2)** The definition **court** in section 2 of the Act is amended by adding "and" at the end of paragraph (d) and by repealing paragraph (e).

 ### Safe Food for Canadians Act

-### Section 149
+### Section 148

   **(1)** The definition **Tribunal** in section 2 of the `Safe Food for Canadians Act` is repealed.